ascribe/cards/README.md

 **cards** uses the ascribe API to get the information about the piece or edition in question.
 It uses that information to construct a bare-bones HTML file containing just the tags wanted by Facebook et al. It sends that file as the response.

+## Possible Future Optimizations

+* Once the ascribe REST API makes the height and width of videos availble, send all og:video tags, so that Facebook can play videos embedded in the Facebook timeline.
+There is a JIRA issue to make the necessary changes to the ascribe REST API: [AD-1284](https://ascribe.atlassian.net/browse/AD-1284)

+* If we ever come to know the creator/artist/author Facebook Profile URL, then we could send that in an article:author tag.

+* If we ever come to know the creator/artist/author Twitter @UserName, then we could send that in an twitter:creator tag.

+* Support for the Twitter Player Card type (for videos and audio)?
+May not be so easy, and it may make the description disappear from the Twitter timeline, which may not be such a good idea.